pranavc2255/gaussian-splatting-novel-view-render/README.md

 python render_nv.py --model_path /content/drive/MyDrive/Gaussian-Splatting-render/gaussian-splatting-novel-view-render/render-input-data/sample-folder/ --source_path /content/drive/MyDrive/Gaussian-Splatting-render/gaussian-splatting-novel-view-render/render-input-data/sample-folder
 ```
-I have used the same path for my model and source folder in the google colab file.
+I have used the same path for my model and source folder in the Google Colab file.
 If you wish to have different paths for the model and source, you can do so by using the below cmd line.
 ```shell